 Comparison updated on 17th May 2018. *Mozo cover most retailers and plans.

-Let’s dig a little deeper, starting with the commercial services.
+So, let’s dig a little deeper, starting with the commercial services.

 Comparison services don’t compare